 - Part A is hospital insurance.
 It covers a portion of the costs of inpatient care services you get when you’re in the hospital, a limited stay in a skilled nursing facility, or during hospice care, plus some limited home health services.

 - Part B is more general health insurance.
 It helps pay the costs for doctor’s visits, outpatient care, medical supplies, and preventive care.

-Together, parts A and B are what’s known as original Medicare.
-These are the parts you get from the federal government.
 If you or your spouse has worked for at least 10 years, you likely won’t need to pay a premium for Part A. This is because you likely already paid for it through a payroll tax.

 Part B does have a premium, which varies based on factors such as your income.

 While original Medicare helps pay for a great deal, there are a lot of gaps, too.
 Original Medicare doesn’t cover any costs for prescription drugs, or dental, vision, or hearing services.
 And while it covers a portion of inpatient and outpatient health care services, the coverage isn’t 100 percent.